flaab/picara-php-framework/README.md

 ### More than scaffolding
 The scaffolding provided by the framework is actually a comprehensive and easily customizable administration interface.
 It implements a full-text search engine and relationships are navigatable.
 Insert and edition forms support full-text WYSIWYG inputs, image uploads and file uploads.
 Validation rules are read from the model config files.
 You must be logged-in to access the scaffolding controllers.
+Any recordset can be exported in JSON, CSV, YAML and XML formats, even those resulting from a search.

-The following are out-of-the-box scaffolding screenshots for a simple blog application with <i>authors, categories, tags and posts</i>.
+The following are out-of-the-box scaffolding screenshots for a sample blog application with just <i>authors, categories, tags and posts</i> models, without any addition, removal or customization of code in the generated scaffolding controllers.

 Listing all categories in our sample blog.